Heirloom Tazettas

 Uncommon Delights

 For reasons yet unknown, yellow tazettas are scarce in historic gardens.
 It could be they were "rescued" long ago only to succumb over time in their "new" home.
 Perhaps they do not fare well in the open gardens of the coastal South, requiring a drier summer than the region provides.
-Moreover, of the thirteen sets of bulbs found over twenty-five years, only two would be considered a "strong" divider; two more divide somewhat well.
+Too, many seem to be happier with an alkaline pH (near 8.0) rather than a slightly acidic pH soil as found in most gardens.
+Moreover, of the thirteen cultivars found over twenty-five years, only about half would be considered "strong" dividers.
 The rest are painfully, painfully slow.
 Worse, many seem to be virused.

 This website uses cookies.